-800 875 2562 (Toll-free U.S. and Canada) or +1 703 964 5840 (Direct Dial International) or pcsupport@altum.com with questions/issues such as:
+Contact Altum/Proposal Central 800 875 2562 (toll-free U.S. & Canada) or +1 703 964 5840 (direct dial international) or pcsupport@altum.com with technical questions/issues such as:

-- I cannot access my ProposalCentral account. - I cannot find the proposal/LOI that I just started. - I keep getting an error message when I try to access a page in my application. - I keep getting an error message when I upload a PDF file. - The link to provide my reference letter does not work. - I need to update my institution and contact information, but I am not sure how to do that. - The institution that I put in my profile is not a confirmed institution.
+- I cannot access my ProposalCentral account. - I cannot find the proposal/pre-proposal/letter of intent that I just started. - I keep getting an error message when I try to access a page in my proposal. - I keep getting an error message when I upload a PDF file. - The link to provide my reference letter does not work. - I need to update my institution and contact information, but I am not sure how to do that. - The institution that I put in my profile is not a confirmed institution.
 What do I do? - It seems that I have more than 1 login for ProposalCentral.
 Can I merge them? - I validated my application but the submit button is still not available.

-Please note, Altum/Proposal Central offices will be closed on the following holidays in 2021:
+Please note, Altum/Proposal Central offices will be closed on the following holidays.
+Inquires made on these days will be answered as quickly as possible after office reopening.